imldresden/GIAnT/README.md

 $ sudo make install
 ```

+## PyGLM

+PyGLM is another very small libavg plugin that GIAnT needs.
+Clone the repository at https://github.com/imldresden/PyGLM and build it according to the instructions there.

 ## Importing data

 GIAnT expects its data to be in an SQLite database and provides a script to generate this database from raw csv files.
 You will probably need to tweak settings in setup.py and pat_model.py to get it to find your files, and, if necessary, adapt the import to your csv files.